CLIENT:

 Reflection

-This project confirmed something I'd been sensing for years: the most valuable thing I bring to mission-driven organizations isn't pixel-perfect logos — it's the ability to listen across competing stakeholder needs and find the framework that makes everyone's vision possible.
+This engagement confirmed something I’d been sensing for years: the most valuable thing I bring to mission-driven organizations isn't pixel-perfect logos, it’s the ability to listen across competing stakeholder needs, find the framework that makes everyone’s vision possible, and stay long enough to steward it as it grows.

 Work With Bent Barn Studio